-Due to delays in US mail access since the COVID-19 crisis, we are moving to PDF manuscript submission for this year only.
+Due to delays in US mail access since the COVID-19 crisis, we are moving to PDF manuscript submission for the 2021 Prize.
 You will be asked to submit one PDF copy of each title to an MSRI staff contact.
 The manuscripts will be held in strict confidence and utilized only for the purpose of Mathical Book Prize selection.
 MSRI will send uploading instructions to participating publishers in late September; publishers should begin to upload manuscripts as soon as they receive the instructions.
 Book manuscripts must be uploaded by October 7, 2020 to be reviewed.

 The 2021 Mathical submission period was from September 4 through September 30, 2020.
 (The 2022 submission period will be announced in Fall 2021.)

 Title selection will be made in January 2021, and the public announcement of the 2021 Prize winners is planned for a live online winners' event on February 9, 2021 as part of the National Math Festival.

 Publishers are eligible to submit up to 3 titles published in 2020 for consideration in the 2021 Mathical Prize.